AdobeDocs/audience-manager.en/help/using/features/audience-lab/audience-lab-advanced.md

 ### Using [!UICONTROL Test Segment Holdout]

-1. Create a new test group by using the Create Test Group wizard.
+1. Create a new test group by using the [!UICONTROL Create Test Group] wizard.
 1. In the **[!UICONTROL Allocate Test Segment]** step, you can select a part of the audience to be withheld from testing.

    ![List Item](assets/test-segment-holdout.png)